Nishi Kyushu Shinkansen

-All services are formed of 6-car N700S series trainsets.

-With the start of the Nishi Kyushu Shinkansen, trains are operated by a fleet of four JR Kyushu N700S series trainsets.
+Despite only part of the line opening, it provides a significant decrease in travel time between Hakata and Nagasaki from approximately 2 hours to 1 hour 30 minutes.

 History

 Initial route selection

 Plans for a Shinkansen between Fukuoka and Nagasaki was first laid out in 1971 by the Ministry of Transport.
 The construction of the route was decided in the 1973 basic plan.
 At the time the route was decreed to pass through Saga, split from the main Kyushu Shinkansen route in Tsukushi Plain, and share the route with the Kyushu Shinkansen to Fukuoka.
 In 1985 Japanese National Railways published a map of the line that ran via Haiki in Sasebo.

 In 1992, JR Kyushu published a report on the revenue of the route on the premise that it would be built with Shinkansen-level facilities but with track gauge in narrow gauge (Super Tokkyū) instead of the standard gauge normally used in Shinkansen routes.
 In 2002, the Japan Railway Construction, Transport and Technology Agency (JRTT) applied for permission to build the line between Takeo-Onsen and Nagasaki in Super Tokkyū standard.